johannvis/opssage/README.md

    - Missing or incorrect token → HTTP 401.
    - Omit the `number` parameter to receive a `message` of `"you sent me nothing"`.

-Console workflow alternative: open `GptapitestStack` in CloudFormation to copy the outputs, update the secret in Secrets Manager, then invoke the URL through a tool like Postman.
+Console workflow alternative: open `OpssageStack` in CloudFormation to copy the outputs, update the secret in Secrets Manager, then invoke the URL through a tool like Postman.